TheThingsNetwork/workshops/IoT-Tech-Day.md

 ### Register with The Things Network and join Slack

-To use the console, you need an account.
+To start using The Things Network, you need an account:

 1. [Create an account][https://account.thethingsnetwork.org/register].
 2. Once your account has been created, go to your [profile page](https://account.thethingsnetwork.org/) and `request a Slack invite`
 3. A mail has been sent with an invitation to join Slack.
-Open up Slack and join our dedicated channel `iot-tech-day`
+Open up Slack and join our dedicated channel `#iot-tech-day`

 ## Set up your Arduino IDE
-Set up the Arduino Software (IDE) and connect to your SODAQ One.
+Set up the Arduino Software (IDE) and connect your SODAQ ONE.

 1. [Download](https://www.arduino.cc/en/Main/Software) and install the latest version of the Arduino Software.
 2. Navigate to **Sketch > Include Library > Manage Libraries...**.
-3. Search for **TheThingsNetwork**, select version **2.5.2** and click the result to select it.
+3. Search for **TheThingsNetwork**, click on it and select the latest version.
 4. Click the **Install** button which should appear:

     ![Library Manager](media/arduino_library.png)